-

 Where to snorkel in Bocas del Toro

-Here’s another tip: I don’t recommend that you try to stay in Bocas Town, where the nightlife is, and jump off the nearest dock to go snorkeling.
-I mean, you can, of course, but you will mostly be watching the fish swim among a lot of bottles, trash, and so forth.
-It’s better to visit cleaner, more remote areas.
+I don’t recommend that you try to stay in Bocas Town, where the nightlife is, and jump off the nearest dock to go snorkeling.
+I mean, you can, of course, but why not snorkel in a nicer environment?
+Watching tropical fish swim among a lot of bottles and trash is just sad.

-I hope we’ve inspired you to spend a day snorkeling Bocas del Toro.
+I hope I’ve inspired you to spend a day snorkeling Bocas del Toro.
 It’s worth it!

 ALSO READ: